-For many people, gaining weight as time passes leads to dieting which then leads to hormonal changes that make us regain the weight, which causes a dysfunctional relationship with food, which leads to bingeing, which leads to more restrictive dieting and the cycle continues.
+For many people, gaining weight as time passes leads to dieting, which then leads to hormonal changes that make us regain the weight, which causes a dysfunctional relationship with food, which leads to bingeing, leading to more restrictive dieting, and the cycle continues.

-In short, even behaviors we would blame ourselves for like emotional eating or turning to highly-processed, ultra-processed foods for comfort and sustenance have roots in structural societal realities and attitudes towards weight that are dysfunctional.
+In short, even behaviors we would blame ourselves for – like emotional eating or turning to highly-processed, ultra-processed foods for comfort & sustenance – have roots in structural societal realities and attitudes towards weight that are dysfunctional.

-That’s why it’s time to think differently about food and weight and health—to let go of the idea that restrictive diets are the answer, and to recognize that whatever changes we make to our eating habits have to be small, attainable, and changes that we can stick to FOREVER.
+That’s why it’s time to think differently about food, weight, and health – to let go of the idea that restrictive diets are the answer, and to recognize that whatever changes we make to our eating habits have to be small, attainable, and ones that we can stick to FOREVER.

-And most importantly, it’s time to be kind to ourselves.
-We got here (individually and collectively) for a whole bunch of reasons, but most of them are related to a rapacious food and beverage industry that has realized how addictive ultra-processed foods are, how easily manipulated we are to consume more and more of them, and above all else, that is determined to grow its sales and profit at the expense of our health and sanity.
+Most importantly, it’s time to be kind to ourselves.
+We got here (individually & collectively) for a bunch of different reasons, but most of them are related to a rapacious food & beverage industry that has realized how addictive ultra-processed foods are, how easily manipulated we are to consume more and more of them, and above all else, that is determined to grow its sales and profit at the expense of our health and sanity.

-Next, if your weight is impacting your health, it’s time to talk to a physician about seeking medical options to help you manage it.
-There are tools available that have been proven to work over the long-run (prescription medications, bariatric surgery and cognitive behavioral therapy to name the three with the most evidence), and talking to your doctor is the place to get started with understanding what’s driving weight gain and getting the treatments needed to address the challenge.
+If your weight is impacting your health, it’s time to talk to a physician about seeking medical options to help you manage it.
+There are tools available that have been proven to work over the long-run (prescription medications, bariatric surgery, and cognitive behavioral therapy just to name the three with the most evidence), and talking to your doctor is the place to get started with understanding what’s driving weight gain and getting treatments needed to address the challenge.